EAlvarezB/ealvarezb.github.io/_pages/workingpapers.md

 # <center> Working Papers </center>
 - - -

-**The Political Determinants of Economic Performance: Unbundling the Effect of Executive Constraints on Growth.** Working paper, 2023.
+**Executive Constraints and Economic Growth.** Working paper, 2024.
 <br/>
 <small>[ <a href="#/" onclick="visib('did-review')">Abstract</a> | [Draft][did-review-draft] ] </small>

 <div id="did-review" style="display: none; text-align: justify; line-height: 1.2" ><small>
-Most work in regime effects focuses on whether democracy matters for development.
-Despite the vast academic production, it remains unclear what aspects of regimes produce such an outcome.
-This problem arises partly because scholars use composite measures of democracy, neglecting political regimes' complex and varied nature.
-I unpack the democracy-growth link by examining the economic roles and effects of two forms of executive constraints.
-Horizontal constraints are defined as the power of the parliament to control the executive, whereas vertical constraints are the capacity of citizens to keep their rulers accountable.
-Using an unbalanced panel with 176 countries from 1950 to 2020, I found that a permanent transition from an autocratic to a competitive regime increases GDP per capita by 3 percent in the short run and roughly 17 percent in the long run.
-Contrary to the literature, having strong checks and balances does not affect growth.
-These patterns remain insensitive across specifications using within, GMM and IV estimators.
-This research provides evidence of a relevant interaction between democracy components, in which participatory broad-based inclusive institutions seem to be more relevant for development than liberal institutions.
+Despite extensive research on the relationship between democracy and development, the aspects of democracy that are particularly important for this outcome are unclear.
+Here, I unpack the democracy-growth link by examining the economic effects of two forms of executive constraints: horizontal constraints, the power of the parliament to control the executive, and vertical constraints, the capacity of citizens to keep rulers accountable.
+Using a dynamic panel model, my results show that horizontal constraints decrease GDP per capita once controlled by the effect of democracy.
+Even though vertical constraints do not directly affect growth, they are strongly associated with less infant mortality, lower social unrest, and higher public expenditure.
+This research provides evidence that for a country to develop, it is more important to subject the ruler to free and fair elections than having a strong legislature constraining him.
 </small><br><br/></div>

 [did-review-draft]:{{ site.baseurl }}{% link files/Executive_Constraints.pdf %}